 To coincide with the #MRseminar at IICSA on 27/9/18, we are releasing our review of the published summary of consultation responses and Government action following the consultation titled ‘Reporting and Acting on Child Abuse and Neglect.’

 The outcome of this mischievous and poorly designed consultation is a triumph of dogma over reality.
-Mandatory reporting of known and suspected abuse of children by specified regulated activities is an essential component of functioning safeguarding framework.
+Mandatory reporting of known and suspected abuse of children by specified regulated activities is an essential component of a functioning safeguarding framework.
 The majority of the rest of the world knows it.

-According to the pre-launch media briefings, dinner ladies and secretaries were going to be jailed for failing to report signs of abuse.
+According to the consultation’s pre-launch media briefings, dinner ladies and secretaries were going to be jailed for failing to report signs of abuse.
 It’s nonsense of course, as anyone familiar with Amendment 43 will understand, but it provides an insight to the irrational fear Government has of mandatory reporting of known and suspected child abuse, and here’s why.

-As we provided in our submission, data from mandatory reporting jurisdictions reveals that mandatory reporting legislation introduced to Regulated Settings sees the number of referrals to the statutory agencies from mandated reporters’ double.
-In turn this leads to a near doubling in the number of children being placed into safety who would otherwise be left to their fate.
+As provided in our submission, data from mandatory reporting jurisdictions reveals that mandatory reporting legislation introduced to Regulated Settings sees the number of referrals to the statutory agencies from mandated reporters’ double.
+In turn this leads to a near doubling in the number of children placed into safety who would otherwise be left to their fate.